sanic-org/sanic-guide/src/en/guide/how-to/tls.md

 :---

 ---:1
 Alternatively, [`ssl.SSLContext`](https://docs.python.org/3/library/ssl.html) may be passed, if you need full control over details such as which crypto algorithms are permitted.
-By default Sanic only permits secure algorithms, which may restrict access from very old devices.
+By default Sanic only allows secure algorithms, which may restrict access from very old devices.
 :--:1
 ```python
 import ssl